SER516-S19/project2/Team_04/README.md

 INSTRUCTIONS TO EXECUTE THE PROJECT
 ---------------------------------------------------------------------
--Copy the war file Team_04.war in the webapps folder of the Tomcat and start the Tomcat server
+-Copy the folder Team_04 to the webapps folder of the Tomcat and start the Tomcat server
--Go to the browser and request for http://localhost:8080/Team_04/
+-Go to the browser and request for http://localhost:8080/Team_04/ (need not be 8080 , it is your Local tomcat port)